x-vin/covidcures/docs/src/ayurvedic.md

 **VACANT**

 ### System:
-Ayurveda / Indigenous
+Ayurveda / Indigenous.

 ### Can be used alongside other allopathic treatments:
-Perhaps yes, as this has not been specifically mentioned in reports
+Perhaps yes, as this has not been specifically mentioned in reports.

 ### Status of authorisation:
 Authorized to treat for Covid by the Andhra Pradesh government, but Sh.
 Bonigi is reportedly not a physician by training.
 It is said that the knowledge of this reportedly wonderful herbal therapy was given to him by a wandering traditional mendicant, and prepared and shared by him with many others.

 ### Protocol and treatment approach:
 **The protocol is said to involve three forms of therapeutic medication:**
 1. **Preventative / prophylactic oral medication, administered over 5 successive days, with the recommendation not to consume any animal protein or alcohol during that period**
 2. **Curative medication to address symptoms for affected patients in the early stages of the disease**
 3. **Medication in the form of eye drops for those in critical stages of the illness.**